Church Exempt Schools

 Are schools that are approved by the State Board of Education better than church-exempt schools?

 Whether a nonpublic school is approved by the State Board of Education or is registered as a church-exempt school is not indicative of the quality of the educational program offered by the school.
-An approved nonpublic school has been granted a Certificate of Approval from the State Board of Education based on demonstration of compliance with standards established by the State Board of Education.
+An approved nonpublic school has been granted a Certificate of Approval from the State Board of Education based on a demonstration of compliance with standards established by the State Board of Education.
 Approved nonpublic schools and church-exempt schools may establish standards for their operations which exceed those that have been established by the State Board of Education.
 The State Board of Education sets no standards for church-exempt schools.
 Reviewed and Revised: 122908

 Will a child's education from a church-exempt school be accepted by an approved nonpublic school, a public school system, or colleges and universities?